tomtatchell/vid-gif/README.md

 ## Getting Started

-This will get the script up and running on your machine
+This will help to get the script up and running on your machine

 ### Prerequisites

-This script uses ffmpeg to convert the files
+This script uses ffmpeg to convert the files and is written in python 3.5
-I recommend install it with homebrew
+I recommend installing ffmpeg with homebrew

 To install homebrew, go to https://brew.sh/
 Or enter the following command from terminal: